-My first digital camera was a 3x zoom, 2.1mp compact camera, bought in 2001 to document the Cassandra, the Nova Scotia Portfolio.
-My first serious experiments with digital cameras were in 2002, but it wasn't until 2003 that I would purchase my first DLSR camera; from then, it would be only another two years before I would set film aside for good, and shift 100% to creating all my work with digital cameras.
+My first digital camera was a 3x zoom, 3.3mp Minolta Dimage S304 compact camera, bought in 2001 to document the Cassandra, the Nova Scotia Portfolio.
+My first explorations of working with digital SLR cameras began in 2002, but it wasn't until 2003 that I would purchase my first DLSR; from then, it would be only another two years before I would set film aside for good, and shift to creating all my work with digital cameras.

-Since 2014, I have used a Sony mirrorless camera s my "snapshot" camera, and while there was no temptation to pursue that system further, it did pique my interest, in terms of the infrared photography advantages.
+Since 2014, I have used a Sony mirrorless camera as my "snapshot" camera, and while there was no temptation to expand the Sony system further, the mirrorless approach did pique my interest, in terms of the infrared photography advantages.

 With the release of the EOS R5, I realized that it would make everything with the infrared side of my work so much easier, so decided to yet again upgrade both my colour & infrared cameras.
 With the mirrorless camera, it is now possible to see the infrared image through the viewfinder, before I make an image, and even more advantageous, it now has accurate auto-focus, something that has not been possible before except through live view!